XorTroll/uLaunch/cur-changelog.md

 - Now pressing the HOME button inside a folder first rewinds it to the start, then a second press gets it back to the HOME menu root (previously it directly went back to the root menu)

 - Menu layouts are now unique per user and sys/emuMMC! uLaunch will automatically copy the current (global) menu to all users, and from then, any menu modifications will be unique for the user ;)

+- Fixed a bug where renaming a folder would not update the folder name text over the folder icon

 ## Settings menu